package-chain/research/whitepaper.md

 nix does today manually in the sources.
 Not versioning a repository is the equivalent of a rolling deployment.
 Some notes on a possible implementation can be found in `package_layer.md`.

+## Version control
+With the current system there is no method of tracing ipfs source releases back to a version control system.
+There is a technical limitation that needs to be overcome.
+Current version control systems like git allow having objects of arbitrary size making encoding it into ipfs blocks problematic.
+A version control system suitable for ipfs should be designed.
+A method of associating entries in an incremental build cache with commits could improve build times further.

 # Team
 We are not a random collection of people, but a strong team with a proven track